GrafSoul/-typescript-painter-app/README.md

-# -typescript-painter-app
+# Painter App (React, Redux  & Typescript)

-Sample application using React and Typescript.
+Sample application using React, Redux and Typescript.
+Based on the materials of the book [Fullstack React with Typescript]

+[fullstack react with typescript]: https://www.newline.co/fullstack-react-with-typescript

+© 2022